flexworks-eu/s4/docs/index.md

 # Welcome to &lt;osp⚡&gt; Object Storage Proxy

-A blazingly fast and safe in-process gateway for AWS and IBM Cloud Object Storage buckets.
+A blazingly fast and safe in-process gateway for AWS S3 and compatible services.

 ## Features